 - damage to roots during works on private and public infrastructure and essential services (such as gas, water, communication)

-Older trees often outgrow their planting sites, which can cause damage to private and public infrastructure.
+Older trees may have also outgrown their planting sites, which may be causing damage to private and public infrastructure.

 Our existing tree population is not diverse enough